Search features

 Sharon K. McCathern Email Email More info More Info

 MATH 421.
 ABSTRACT ALGEBRA.
 An introduction to formal axiomatic systems and the elementary theory of groups and rings.
 Prerequisite: Mathematics 210 or 213, and 222.
-Semester course, three hours.
+Three hours.

 a section of the ABSTRACT ALGEBRA course in Mathematics - MATH